ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```sh
    cp config/config.template.json config/config.json
    ```
+   {:pre}

-6. You can keep the defaults found in the `config/config.json` file or modify for your desired storage location/settings.
+7. You can keep the defaults found in the `config/config.json` file or modify for your desired storage location/settings.
    ```json
    {
    "cookie": "some_ridiculously_long_string_of_your_choice_or_keep_this_one",